estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-**Note: this article is based on this [Academind's article], that explains what Web Components are, with some demo apps explained and built step by step.**
+**Note 1: this article is based on this [Academind's article], that explains what Web Components are, with some demo apps explained and built step by step.**

+**Note 2: if you copy and paste code snippets, it's recommended to avoid including the top comment that tells the name of the file, like `//App.js` or `//index.html`, because they may break your app.**

 ## Dealing with a new special feature request